 Are local raw products balanced?

 Local raw foods may or may not be balanced according to AAFCO, FEDIAF or NRC requirements.
-Foods formulated locally are not always done with input by animal nutritionists and rarely has a detailed analysis of the ingredients been performed.
+Foods formulated locally are not always done with input by animal nutritionists and rarely have a detailed analysis of the ingredients been performed.
 In the future, we hope that local companies will take advantage of pet food nutritional analysis programs and ensure your pets get superb raw food nutrition.
+Our veterinarians and nutrition technician, work to stay abreast of the most popular raw foods and can help you select the most optimum local raw diets.

 How can I improve my commercial raw food diet?